kadamwhite/talks/2018/wceu/slides.md

 ???

+Think about the name Pull Request: if we’re requesting our code be added to a project, we should be explaining what it does.
 A thorough written explanation, with screenshots or gifs of screen recordings where appropriate, would have given me the context I need to do a thorough review.

-To review code is to step into somebody else's thought process.
-It's a context switch.

----

-## Context Switching <small>Humans Are Not Good At It</small>

-_Leave instructions to help your team pick up where you left off!_

-???

-Context switching and multitasking are things we as humans are _not good at_.

-When we take an extra five minutes while opening a PR to give our teammates some background, they can dig in to that code faster and deeper.

-Leaving these things out, on the other hand, introduces back and forth, which can take days in a team distributed across time zones.
+Taking an extra five minutes to give our teammates some background will save them a lot of time and questions.
+Leaving details out, on the other hand, introduces back and forth, which in a globally distributed team like mine can take days across time zones.
 Better team communication saves everybody time.

 ---
 <!-- .slide: data-background-position="center top" data-background-image="images/gutenberg-pr-template-detail.png" -->

 ???

-How do we ensure we actually do this?
+So, how do we ensure we actually fill the PR description out properly?
 Documentation.

 GitHub supports creating markdown file templates that control what we see when we open pull requests or issues.

-These template files can include HTML comments that are hidden in the final output, but that convey instructions to help ensure the ticket or PR description is thorough.
+We can use HTML comments in these template files to provide detailed instructions about what details we want to see in a PR or ticket.

 ---